 Some evening students explore possible opportunities for legal work or other advancement with their current employers.
 Others choose nontraditional careers that combine the use of the J.D. with some pre-existing expertise.
 Keep in mind that the largest salaries for entry-level associates are paid by large law firms, which prefer to hire out of their summer programs.

-Career Services can assist by talking with students about how to handle the issue of age in an interview or other situations and by educating employers about the value that older students bring to the workplace.
+The Career Services Office can assist by talking with students about how to handle the issue of age in an interview or other situations and by educating employers about the value that older students bring to the workplace.